djmitche/proj/README.md

 ## Host-level

-On each host, proj looks for configuration in `~/.projrc`.
+On each host, proj looks for configuration in `~/.proj.cfg`.
 The file format is like an INI file, similar to `gitconfig`.

 It has the following sections:

 ### ec2

-Each `ssh` section specifies a host to connect to (but not automatically start)
+Each `ssh` section specifies a host to connect to (but not automatically start).
+The hostname defaults to the section name.

-    [ssh "myhost.foo.com"]
+    [ssh myhost]
+    hostname = "myhost.foo.com"
     # connection information
     user = dustin
     proj-path = /usr/local/bin/proj  # optional path to proj binary on the instance